What Should You Do if You Have Two Focal Points in Your Living Room?

 To contrast this, you might situate a modern large sectional sofa in front of a gallery wall.
 The difference between the two creates a visual tension that’s intriguing and engaging.

-Creating a focal point without a fireplace
+How to make a focal point in living room without a fireplace?

 Do you live in a very basic home or apartment with no clear focal point – no large windows, no fireplace, and no architectural features?